TS22082/GH_guide/README.md

 ![Alt Text](./assets/pull_request.gif)

 The original code owner will be notified there is a new pull request.
-After they accept it the code will e updated.
+After they accept it the code will be updated.

 ![Alt Text](./assets/added_change.png)